 Does this mean that I now believe that ghosts are real?
 Not necessarily, I cannot say with absolute certainty that ghosts are real, no one can!
 But I do have to admit that EVP has changed my perspective from that of an open minded skeptic to one who now believes there probably is something to the paranormal, and ghosts most likely do exist.

-The reason I became much more of a believer in the paranormal, is that I, personally have had some strange, paranormal type experiences happen to me, in my own home, experiences that I cannot explain.
-I got up one evening around 2:00 AM to let my dog out and seen a shadow that looked almost like a person, hunched over, run across my kitchen floor.
-I really don't remember if the moon was out or not, perhaps it was, and in reality, it was only a shadow coming in through my kitchen window.
+The reason I now lean more toward being a believer in the paranormal, is that I, personally have had some strange, paranormal type experiences happen to me, in my own home, experiences that I cannot explain.
+I got up one evening around 2:00 AM to let my dog out and seen a shadow that almost looked like a person, hunched over, run across my kitchen floor.
+To be really honest don't remember if the moon was out or not, perhaps it was, and in reality, it was only a shadow coming in through my kitchen window.
 I have also heard footsteps in my loft or attic room and went to investigate and found no one there, my wife has also heard these footsteps, and they have been heard on more than one occasion, and they have also been heard by other people.
 I have also heard voices in the middle of the night when no one was around and all the televisions in the home were off and we don't live near any other homes.
 And this voice almost seemed to speak to me personally.
-Are these events paranormal or evidence of ghost or sprit activity?
+Are these events paranormal or evidence of ghost or spirit activity?
 I really don't know.
 All I do know for certain is that I can't explain them.
 Perhaps my own home is haunted!
 Or perhaps it's just my own, overactive imagination running amok.
 But if my home is haunted, then I think that's pretty cool.

-I do believe that the people, who act as paranormal investigators on these TV programs, are sincere and believe in what they're doing.
-But I am also a bit suspect of the some of the evidence they present, because it is relatively easy to manipulate any photo or audio evidence with computer image and audio editing software.
+I do believe that the people, who act as paranormal investigators on these TV programs, are probably sincere and believe in what they're doing.
+But I am also a bit suspect of the some of the evidence they present.
+The reason I am suspect of some of this evidence is because it is relatively easy to manipulate any photo or audio evidence with computer image and audio editing software.
 So before you believe in any of the evidence these ghost hunter programs present, think of the ways it could have been tampered with or manipulated.
 They also rely on what they call EVP, or electronic voice phenomenon.
 The problem I see with these is that most of them are unintelligible, and the investigators seem to come up with whatever they think may have been said.
 I think some of this so called EVP is nothing more than static or natural disturbances of the electromagnetic field in the area where the EVP is being conducted, and that static may sound like words because the human brain does try to make sense out of the chaos of that static.
 It's the same phenomenon that allows us to see figures in the clouds; your brain tries to make sense out of that randomness.
-But again, I am open minded enough to believe that some of these EVP may be actual attempt by a ghost or spirit to communicate with the living.
-I hope no one misunderstands, I am not insinuating that these ghost programs are faked, but you do need to understand that they are made for television and must continue to offer entertainment value, if they wish to remain on television.
+But again, I am open minded enough to believe that some of these EVP may be actual attempt by an entity or ghost to communicate with the living.
+I hope no one misunderstands, I am not trying to insinuate that these ghost programs are faked, but you must to understand that they are made for television and must continue to offer entertainment value, if they wish to remain on television.

 Most main stream scientists, are rather skeptical when it comes to the paranormal and especially to the idea of ghosts and haunting's.
 Many of these scientists have a tendency to dismiss anything that can't be verified under laboratory conditions using scientific methodology.
 Their attitude seems to be, if they can't see it, measure it or quantify it under laboratory conditions then it just doesn't exist.
 But just because ghosts, spirits or some other paranormal phenomena, can't or possibly won't be quantified and verified in a laboratory does not mean that it doesn't exist.
 These same scientists, who dismiss as bunk the possible existence of ghosts and the paranormal, can't even satisfactorily explain the nature of consciousness or of reality itself.

-Science Channel" about the universe, black holes and
+about the universe, black holes and other space

-scientists even state there may be an infinite number of
+there may be an infinite number of dimensions.
+They

-possible existence of ghosts, the supernatural and the
+of ghosts, the supernatural and the paranormal.
+I

 who coined the term